conan-io/docs/reference/commands/install.rst

                             Generators to use
       -of OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
-                            The root output folder for generated and build files --deploy DEPLOY       Deploy using the provided deployer to the output folder
+                            The root output folder for generated and build files --deploy DEPLOY       Deploy using the provided deployer to the output folder --build-require       Whether the provided reference is a build-require

 The ``conan install`` command is one of the main Conan commands, and it is used to resolve and install dependencies.